meteorhacks/meteorhacks.github.io/_posts/2013-06-02-meteor-cluster-introduction-and-how-it-works.md

 ### Does this duplicate my write operations?

-It seems like we are applying the insert operation in two places into a single mongodb database.
-And there should be some collisions in the database.
+It seems like we are applying the insert operation in two places, which should cause database collisions.

 **No. its not like that.
 There won't be any collisions and this is completely safe.
 Here is what is exactly happens when applying the write operation.**